eurofurence/reg-payment-cncrd-adapter/README.md

 Build using `go build cmd/main.go`.

-Then run `./main -config config.yaml -migrate-database`.
+Then run `./main -config config.yaml`.

 ## Installation on the server